 On the Effective and Appropriate Uses of Turnitin

 As part of our effort to provide faculty and students with tools that teach research skills while also encouraging academic integrity, Lehigh has obtained a campus-wide license of Turnitin.
 Turnitin is a web-based software application, fully integrated into Course Site, that allows students and faculty to check for unoriginal material in papers, homework, lab reports, computer code, etc. All Lehigh instructors have access to Turnitin and are free to use it if they choose to do so.

 It is our hope that Turnitin will be used primarily as an instructional, and not merely a policing, tool, and that it will be one part of a thoughtful approach to fostering academic integrity.
 Note that Turnitin is a powerful tool, but it alone will not encourage academic integrity, nor will it deter or detect all acts of plagiarism.
 Nevertheless, together with well-designed assignments and effective communications between student and instructor, Turnitin can play a valuable role in educating our students and emphasizing the importance of academic integrity.

 How does Turnitin work?

 The ideal setup is for instructors to set up a ‘Turnitin Assignment’ in Course Site, making choices for how submitted work will be reviewed and whether students will be able to view their results.
 Students then submit their work— in either draft or final form—via this Turnitin Assignment area.
 Turnitin then generates an Similarity Index and an Similarity Report.
-At a glance, instructors (or students, if permitted by their instructors) can see the Similarity Index of each submitted assignment and, with a click, can view the detailed Originality Report that highlights material in the students’ work that matches Turnitin’s database of papers, articles, websites, etc. Instructors must then judge whether or not the paper contains any inappropriately used material.
+At a glance, instructors (or students, if permitted by their instructors) can see the Similarity Index of each submitted assignment and, with a click, can view the detailed Similarity Report that highlights material in the students’ work that matches Turnitin’s database of papers, articles, websites, etc. Instructors must then judge whether or not the paper contains any inappropriately used material.